vatsalmotiani/blogify-langgraph/README.md

 ### LangGraph Workflow

 1. **Extract Transcript Node**: Fetches the transcript from the YouTube video URL
+2. **Generate Outline Node**: Creates a blog post outline from the transcript
+3. **Check Approval Node**: Routes based on user approval status
-2. **Generate Blog Post Node**: Converts the transcript into a formatted blog post using OpenAI
+4. **Generate Blog Post Node**: Converts the approved outline into a formatted blog post using OpenAI

+The workflow supports an interactive feedback loop:

+- After generating an outline, users can approve it to proceed with blog post generation
+- Users can also reject the outline and provide feedback for modifications
+- The outline is regenerated based on user feedback until approved

 The state (`AgentState`) tracks: